About our Day Skipper Courses

 Some previous practical experience on board a yacht, at Sea, would be preferred, though is not essential - you may have completed the “Competent Crew” course.

-We will be able to offer you a “Navigators Kit” consisting of a pair of dividers, a Bretton or Portland Plotter, a 2B pencil and an eraser.
+We will be able to offer you a “Navigators Kit” consisting of a pair of dividers, a Bretton or Portland Plotter, a 2B pencil, a pencil sharpener and an eraser.
 Depending on your personal ambitions, we may advise on the additional purchase of books.